A pioneering trooper looks back at her career with Washington State Patrol

 Alexander continued to rise, becoming a lieutenant in 2013 (the same year she graduated from Evergreen State College) and a captain two years later.

 It helped that Alexander had a magnetic personality, said Capt.
-Shannon Bendiksen, a 19-year veteran of the State Patrol.
+Shannon Bendiksen, a 19-year veteran of the Patrol.
 “She made you feel like you were the only person who mattered in the world in the moment you were speaking to her,” Bendiksen said.

-Alexander cultivated female mentors outside the agency, including Seattle’s current police Chief Carmen Best, and guided many women within it, including Bendiksen, who is now the state patrol’s only female captain.
+Alexander cultivated female mentors outside the agency, including Seattle’s current police Chief Carmen Best, and guided many women within it, including Bendiksen, who is now the Patrol’s only female captain.

 “At times it feels as though there is a double standard where you have to do better and work harder to be seen as good as a man,” Bendiksen said.